nsg/ansible-role-tester/README.md

 The first test run has probably changed the state of the container with makes the 2nd test less useful.
 This maxtrix build will not have this problem:

+    env:
+      global:
         - CONTAINER_IMAGES="images:centos/7"
+      matrix:
         - ANSIBLE_VERSIONS="2.1.6"
         - ANSIBLE_VERSIONS="latest"

-You can also specify multiple versions of CONTAINER_IMAGES if you like.
+You can also specify multiple versions of CONTAINER_IMAGES if you like to test with different dists.
 The syntax for the images are images:$DIST/$VERSION, for Ubuntu ubuntu:$VERSION also works.

 ## Example